1 / 9

 Refinement and noise levels

-Clear the city and head out on the motorway and you'll still have very little to complain about.
-Okay, so you'll hear a muffled growl from the engine as you accelerate but once your up to speed that disapears, there's not much tyre roar and no wind whistle worth mentioning.
+Clear the city and head out on the motorway and you'll still have very little to complain about with the Toyota Yaris.
+Okay, so you'll hear a muffled growl from the engine as you accelerate but once your up to speed that disappears, there's not much tyre roar and no wind whistle worth mentioning.

 It can even run on electric at a cruise, albeit, only for short bursts.
 All this makes the Yaris the quietest small car on sale nudging it slightly ahead of the Volkswagen Polo.